Yale-BIM/f21-assignments/assignment-5/README.md

         plt.show()
     ```

     As indicated above, the script should print to the screen the "Best threshold" for predicting faces from the set ```[x/100.0 for x in range(0,100,2)]```, given the ROC values.
-You can try it by running it with the 64x64_data.npz file and your trained model
+You can try your script by running it with the 64x64_data.npz file and your trained model
     from III-1.

     Once your script is working as desired, commit it to your repository.
 In addition, add to your report the ROC curve that your script